How Can I Find Support For Schizophrenia?

 Establish a support system

 While a support system often includes mental health or medical professionals, a personal support system may include friends, family members, and partners.
-These systems can be a source of support during difficult periods or when a person is experiencing a psychotic episode.
+These systems can be helpful when navigating difficult periods or when a person is experiencing a psychotic episode.
 In some cases, these individuals may help a person get to appointments, pick up medication, or contact medical professionals.

 If you have a loved one who is living with schizophrenia and you want to be a part of their support system, an effective first step may be to learn the signs of schizophrenia.
 Understanding the signs may help you recognize an episode early and get your loved one the professional assistance they deserve.
 In addition, knowing the symptoms of schizophrenia may help you cope with the difficulties that can be associated with caretaking.

-In addition to seeking external support, engaging in self-care may help an individual manage the symptoms of schizophrenia.
+In addition to seeking external assistance, engaging in self-care may help an individual manage the symptoms of schizophrenia.
 There are a variety of self-care strategies that may be beneficial to try.

-• Stress management techniques: Relaxation and stress management techniques may lower stress levels and alleviate discomfort.
+- Stress management techniques: Relaxation and stress management techniques may lower stress levels and alleviate discomfort.
 One technique that may be helpful is mindfulness meditation.
 A 2019 study observed the effects of mindfulness meditation on severe schizophrenia patients.
 Researchers found that meditation demonstrated promising potential in the management of severe chronic schizophrenia.
-However, it can be important to note that the sample size for this study was small (five people), and further research into the subject may be necessary.
+However, the sample size for this study was small (five people), and further research into the subject may be necessary.

-• Exercise: Engaging in physical activity may reduce the effects of schizophrenia symptoms and support an individual’s overall health.
+- Exercise: Engaging in physical activity may reduce the effects of schizophrenia symptoms and positively impact an individual’s overall health.
 In one scientific article, researchers reviewed studies and data relating to the efficacy of exercise programs in the treatment of schizophrenia.
 Their review found that structured exercise programs can have significant benefits, such as an improvement in positive and negative symptoms, cognition, hippocampal plasticity, hippocampal volume, and quality of life.

-For some, accessing in-person therapy may be difficult.
-Some individuals may not have health insurance, which could limit the providers to which they have access.
+For some, receiving in-person therapy may be difficult.
+Some individuals may not have health insurance, which could limit the providers they can see.
 In other cases, it could be challenging to find a therapist in one’s local area.
 In addition, some people living with schizophrenia may not be comfortable with face-to-face therapy, preferring instead to see a provider through phone calls, video conferences, or online chat.
-In these situations, it may be beneficial to explore alternative options, such as online therapy
+In these situations, it may be beneficial to explore alternative options, such as online therapy.

 According to a 2018 study, online cognitive behavioral therapy may be helpful for individuals living with symptoms of psychosis, including those living with schizophrenia.
 While additional research may be warranted, existing studies suggest that online and in-person therapy typically produce the same results.
 However, those currently experiencing a psychotic episode may need to seek care in person.